- Classification: phylum Basidiomycota, class Pucciniomycetes, order Pucciniales.

 - Nurseries concentrate highly susceptible seedlings, then disease was shipped all over in the seedlings.

 For management, serious breeding for resistance has been a major effort.
-Control in nursery, reduction of oaks, and other approaches are all being used.
+Control in nursery, reduction of oaks, and other approaches being used.

 This is different from the others.
 There are probably 20 or so species of Gymnosporangium in North America.
-They follow this pattern, though there are a few oddballs:
+They mostly follow this cycle, though there are a few oddballs:

 What stage is missing in this rust?